 - Methods for the application and transmission of knowledge in the human services

-In addition to this foundation knowledge, students develop specialized expertise in policy analysis and program planning or social work practice theory and in one or more substantive areas of social welfare.
-Effort is made to provide an educational climate in which critical analysis and creative thinking flourish.
+In addition to this foundation knowledge, students develop specialized expertise in program planning, evaluation, or social work practice theory and in one or more substantive areas of social welfare.
+An effort is made to provide an educational climate in which critical analysis and creative thinking flourish.
 The program core emphasizes philosophical and scientific approaches to theory development, the content and boundaries of theoretical social welfare, statistics, and advanced research methodologies, and the social and behavioral science foundations underpinning social welfare programs and social work practice.

-The area of specialization enables the student to apply social science theory, analytical approaches, and research tools to a social problem or issue in either social welfare policy or social work practice.
-Students are encouraged to focus on a substantive policy or practice area during the period of specialization.
+The area of specialization enables the student to apply social science theory, analytical approaches, and research tools to a social problem or issue in social work.
+Students are encouraged to focus on a substantive social problem during the period of specialization.
 This facilitates the development of a dissertation proposal.
 Permeating the content of the entire program is a focus on the development and transmission of knowledge as a part of an educational process.

 To prepare students for academic careers in social work education is an integral part of the educational plan.
-Teaching mentorships are available.
+Teaching mentorships and classroom teaching experiences are available.

-A total of 36 credit hours of course work is required, plus 18 hours of dissertation credit.
-A qualifying examination, given after completion of course work, determines each student’s eligibility for degree candidacy.
+A total of 37 credit hours of coursework is required, plus 18 credit hours of dissertation credit.
+A qualifying examination, given after completion of coursework, determines each student’s eligibility for degree candidacy.
 The degree is awarded following successful completion of the dissertation.

 In response to the different needs and interests of potential PhD students, the Mandel School offers two formats for meeting course and degree requirements.
-Program requirements under both formats include taking 12 courses (36 credit hours), passing a qualifying exam, and completing a dissertation.
+Program requirements under both formats include taking 55 credit hours (28 required, 9 electives, and 18 dissertation credit hours), passing a qualifying exam, and completing a dissertation.
 The Alternative Program Structures are: